bugahontas/flexbox-basic-layout/README.md

 Just add the flexbox properties you want to learn about, test them in your browser and have fun!

 ## Who is this repo for?
 For everyone!!
-Specially for beginners that are learning about Flexbox.
+Especially for beginners who are learning about Flexbox.

 ## How to use?